9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 ## Introduction

+In this lab, I configured DNS and DHCP, two essential network services.
+DNS translates human-readable domain names into IP addresses, while DHCP automatically assigns IP addresses to devices on the network.
+Together, they form the foundation of network services.

 `DNS (Domain Name System)`: It is a service that translates human-readable names such as `www.example.com` into IP addresses like `192.168.1.10`.
 Active Directory uses it to locate domain controllers and services.
 It runs on port `53 UDP`

 `DHCP (Dynamic Host Configuration Protocol)`: A service that automatically assigns IP addresses, subnet masks, default gateways, and DNS servers to clients.
 This reduces manual configuration and ensures consistent network settings.
 It uses port `67 UDP` for the server to listen for requests and port `68 UDP` for the client to listen for responses.